Godaradeep1/Hospitality-Analysis-/README.md

 # Problem Statment

-Atliq Grands owns multiple five-star hotels across India.
+OYO Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
-Due to strategic moves from other competitors and ineffective decision-making in management, Atliq Grands is losing its market share and revenue in the luxury/business hotels category.
+Due to strategic moves from other competitors and ineffective decision-making in management, OYO Grands is losing its market share and revenue in the luxury/business hotels category.
 As a strategic move, the managing director of Atliq Grands wanted to incorporate “Business and Data Intelligence” in order to regain their market share and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.

 Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.